 Evidence Leads in Education (ELEs)

-Saffron Teaching School Hub is delighted to have designated its first cohort of Evidence Leads in Education to support its offer to schools across the region.
+Saffron Teaching School Hub is delighted to have been involved in the designation of the first cohort of Evidence Leads in Education to support its offer to schools across the region.
 ELEs are designated in partnership with the Unity Research School and the Education Endowment Foundation.

 ELEs are highly successful practitioners who have a deep understanding of what evidence informed practice looks like in education, and a passion to share this with colleagues in other schools and educational contexts.
 They understand the positive impact of developing our schools and settings as a truly evidence-informed community, and play an active role in this within the Hub.